Jacques-Nicolas Billaud-Varenne: Mission and Reign of Terror

 On his return, the calamities of the summer of 1793 caused the Paris Commune to begin to organize an insurrection – an insurrection that would lead to Billaud-Varenne's ascension to the most powerful body in all of France.
 When the popular uprising did come on 5 September and the Commune marched on the National Convention, Billaud-Varenne was one of the chief speakers agitating for change in leadership.
 He called for a new war plan from the Ministry of War and that a new Committee be created to oversee the whole government – thus superseding the existing Committee of Public Safety.
 To mollify the insurrectionists, that night Billaud-Varenne was named President of the National Convention for a special two week session, followed by him being named to the Committee of Public Safety the next day.
 Along with Collot d'Herbois, who was named the same day, his addition was seen as a way to co-opt the Paris Commune.
 Once added to Committee of Public Safety, he then played a major role in defending it – calling for unity instead of change – on 25 October when the National Convention complained about the committee and then officially sanctioned them.
 He was included in the Reign of Terror's Committee of Public Safety, which had decreed the mass arrest of all suspects and the establishment of a revolutionary army, caused the extraordinary criminal tribunal to be named officially "Revolutionary Tribunal" (on 29 October 1793), demanded the execution of Marie Antoinette, and then attacked Jacques René Hébert and Danton.
 Meanwhile, he published Les Éléments du républicanisme, in which he demanded a division of property among the citizens.

 Once named to the committee, Billaud-Varenne became a vocal defender of that body.
 Based in Paris during much of this year, Billaud-Varenne and Barère worked to develop the administrative apparatus and consolidate the power of the committee.
 To that end, in early December he proposed a radical centralization of authority, a law that became known as the Law of 14 Frimaire.
 This law brought surveillance, economic requisition, the dispatch of legislative news, local administrators, and representatives on mission under the control of the committee.
 He was also instrumental in defending the Terror: when a measure was passed into law in mid November 1793 allowing the accused the right of defense, Billaud-Varenne uttered his famous words in defense of the Terror:

-"No, we will not step backward, our zeal will only be smothered in the tomb; either the revolution will triumph or we will all die."
-The law enabling right of defense was overturned the next day.